OSGeo/OSGeoLive-doc/en/quickstart/zygrib_quickstart.rst

 You can change the time by moving the slider along the bottom, or from the drop down menu in the top-left of the window.

-From the ``Data`` menu you can select the variable to visualize.
-For example Select :menuselection:`Data --> Cloud Cover` and the view should change.
+From the ``Weather map`` menu you can select the variable to visualize.
+For example Select :menuselection:`Weather map --> Cloud cover` and the view should change.

 If you downloaded data for the Gulf of Mexico you'll be interested to view the CAPE data.
 "CAPE" stands for Convective Available Potential Energy at